Cyber-Chic/Cyber-Chic/README.md

 ---

 > ### **Bridging the gap between literary preservation, visual art, and citizen science.**
 > I direct **The Moore Signal Archive LLC**—an independent creative studio operating on a grassroots, community-centered model.
-While standard editions of my **[work](https://www.amazon.com/stores/author/B0GHSYZ1FL/allbooks)** are available for purchase, this platform operates on a philosophy that treats kindness as currency, inviting participants to trade quiet acts of goodwill for open access to the ecosystem.
+While standard editions of my **[work](https://www.amazon.com/stores/author/B0GHSYZ1FL/allbooks)** are available for purchase, this platform treats kindness as a form of currency, inviting participants to trade quiet acts of goodwill for open access to the ecosystem.

 ---